mdsitton/grwl/docs/SUPPORT.md

 # Support resources

-See the [latest documentation](https://www.glfw.org/docs/latest/) for tutorials, guides and the API reference.
+See the [latest documentation](https://www.grwl.dev/docs/latest/) for tutorials, guides and the API reference.

-If you have questions about using GLFW, we have a [forum](https://discourse.glfw.org/), and the `#glfw` IRC channel on [Libera.Chat](https://libera.chat/).
+If you have questions about using GRWL, we have a [forum](https://discourse.glfw.org/), and the `#glfw` IRC channel on [Libera.Chat](https://libera.chat/).